16. Environments and evaluation (*)#

 ## <environment: namespace:rpackagedemo>

-In the second case, it appears under a very different identifier:
+In the second case, the method appears under a very different identifier:

 rpackagedemo:::.a_hidden_method_to_print_a_roo